You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 See the DrugPatentWatch profile for lipitor

 As one of the most widely prescribed cholesterol-lowering medications, Lipitor (atorvastatin) has been a staple in many doctors' arsenals for decades.
-However, with its patent expiration in 2011, many patients are now seeking alternative options.
-If your doctor has recommended Lipitor substitutes, it's essential to understand the benefits and drawbacks of these alternatives.
-In this article, we'll delve into the world of cholesterol treatment, exploring the options available and what you need to know.
+However, with its patent expiration in 2011, the market has seen a proliferation of generic alternatives and new entrants vying for market share.
+If your doctor has recommended Lipitor substitutes, it's essential to understand the options available and their potential benefits and drawbacks.

 What are Lipitor Substitutes?